mahidharvarma9/Railway_Reservation_System/README.md

 # Railway reservation system

-The aim of this project is to build a webpage for a restaurant.
-Technologies used: HTML, PHP, CSS, Javascript, SQL database.
+The aim of this project is to build a a system which supports booking of train tickets by booking-agent and releasing of trains by admin.
+Technologies used: HTML, PHP, CSS, JavaScript, SQL .